ZJW0909/ESP32-BadApple-Player/README.md

 # ESP32-BadApple-Player
 Use the ESP32 to control the X-axis linear motor to vibrate and produce sound.
-You can press the motor against an object, Sure！ you can even bite it with your teeth.
+You can press the motor against an object, Sure！you can even bite it with your teeth.

 ## Components
 1. ESP32